 Often, this means that the person who is running the meeting needs to help this to happen.

 By 'running' the meeting, we don't mean that the person is the boss.
 They might be the meeting's chairperson or facilitator (where their role is to help make sure the meeting stays on track and is a success).
 Depending on what a peer network prefers, the facilitator role might be shared amongst all members, or it might be done by just a few members within the network, or the same person each time.

-It is in difficult situations that the facilitator role becomes really important.
+It is in tricky situations that the facilitator role becomes really important.

 The main role of any facilitator is to make sure there is good communication between the members, in support of the meeting's goals.
-Before a difficult situation emerges, a facilitator should know that they can help improve communication in the peer network by simply being a clear and respectful communicator and listener themselves, so that all members can see those behaviours and copy them.